Board of Directors

 Sasha's efforts have been recognized with a President's Volunteer Service Award on behalf of the President's Council on Service and Civic Participation.
 She was a Distinguished Finalist and recipient of the bronze medallion from the 2008 Prudential Spirit of Community Awards for outstanding volunteer work, and she was recognized with a Resolution from the Union County Board of Chosen Freeholders for her work in the community.

-A graduate of Northwestern University, Sasha is now honing her business and marketing skills in New York City.
+A graduate of Northwestern University, Sasha is now honing her business and digital marketing skills in New York City.
 Her vision is to build Second Chance Toys into a thriving national charitable organization with community involvement and impact coast to coast and far beyond.

 Back to Top